 MSU shall take all reasonable steps to ensure an impartial and unbiased research misconduct proceeding to the maximum extent practicable.
-MSU shall select those conducting the inquiry or investigation on the basis of scientiflc expertise that is pertinent to the matter and, prior to selection, the VPR or designee shall screen them for any unresolved personal, professional, or financial conflicts of interest with the respondent, complainant, potential witnesses, or others involved in the matter.
+MSU shall select those conducting the inquiry or investigation on the basis of scientific expertise that is pertinent to the matter and, prior to selection, the RIO or designee shall screen them for any unresolved personal, professional, or financial conflicts of interest with the respondent, complainant, potential witnesses, or others involved in the matter.
 Any such conflict which a reasonable person would consider to demonstrate potential bias shall disqualify the individual from selection.

 A respondent may request disqualification of an inquirer or investigator upon filing of a timely and sufficient affidavit of personal bias, lack of independence, or other basis for disqualification.
 The affidavit must state the facts and the reasons for the belief that the inquirer or investigator should be disqualified and must be filed not less than 5 days from the date the respondent receives notice of appointment of the inquirer or investigator.
-The VPR shall determine the matter and submit a written decision on the request for disqualification.
+The RIO shall determine the matter and submit a written decision on the request for disqualification.

 During the research misconduct proceeding, MSU will provide the following notifications to all identified respondents:

 - Initiation of Inquiry.
-Prior to or at the beginning of the inquiry, the VPR shall provide the respondent(s) with written notification of the inquiry and contemporaneously sequester all research records and other evidence needed to conduct the research misconduct proceeding.
+Prior to or at the beginning of the inquiry, the RIO shall provide the respondent(s) with written notification of the inquiry and contemporaneously sequester all research records and other evidence needed to conduct the research misconduct proceeding.
 If the inquiry subsequently identifies additional respondents, they shall be promptly notified in writing.